OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 ### Differences in understanding and interpretation <a name="interpretation"></a>

 As mentioned above, there does not seem to be a single accepted definition of what Open Science is.
 Ask one person, and they will tell you it is about making datasets and research papers public.
 Ask another, and they will tell you about a vision for a 'radical' transformation of scholarship, where all processes and outputs are instantaneously public.
 The extent to which different communities and disciplines have embraced and adopted Open Science practices is extremely variable.
+However, what is clear is that 'Open Science' in one form or another is taking off across the entire research domain, from Arts, Humanities, and [Social Sciences](https://github.com/OpenScienceMOOC/Module-1-Open-Principles/blob/master/Reading%20Material_Open%20Principles/Miguel%20et%20al.%2C%202014.pdf) through to Maths, Engineering, and Physical Sciences.

 There are two ways too look at this.
 First, some might argue that the power of a definition lies in its precision, and helps to avoid distortion of those definitions - what some might, in this case, call "open washing".
 Second, flexibility in the definition, and its understanding and interpretation, lead to increased familiarity with a concept as a 'boundary object'.
 For the latter, and for Open Science, this means that while it might be interpreted differently across different communities with a variety of norms and practices, the foundational understanding that Open Science is good for public access to knowledge is universally accepted.